 For example, when someone is filling out a form, it's prudent for CharlieHR to tell them where their information is being held, how it will be processed and what happens if they want to access, update or delete that information.

-The third element of their preparations involves tech, which covers implementation of full download, full export of data for both a company and a user, and the full process behind that.
+The third element of their preparations involves tech, which covers the implementation of the full download, the full export of data for both a company and a user, and the process behind that.

-Tasks such as identifying removing elements of customer data from backups in IP addresses and user logs are almost insurmountable challenges for CharlieHR.
+Some tasks, such as identifying and removing elements of customer data from backups in IP addresses and user logs are almost insurmountable challenges for CharlieHR.

-Under GDPR, sometimes the obligations expected of tech giants such as Amazon or a Google will not apply as strictly to smaller companies with lesser resources.
+Under GDPR, the obligations expected of tech giants such as Amazon or a Google will not always apply as strictly to smaller companies with lesser resources.